 The Company has long been concerned about socially disadvantaged groups.
-Especially in 2022, it participated in the Cathay Bank Foundation's Big Trees Project, calling attention to the equal education rights of school kids and promoting the development of grass-roots education.
+Since 2022, it has participated annually in the Cathay Bank Foundation's Big Trees Project, calling attention to the equal education rights of school kids and promoting the development of grass-roots education.
 Regarding environmental protection, the Company actively cooperates with suppliers engaged in energy conservation and carbon reduction and intends to list the supplier's carbon footprint and carbon reduction performance as major indicators while procuring products and/or services.
+Furthermore, the decoration materials, counters, and shelves of the Company adopt environmental protection building materials with a green building materials logo and government certification, to reduce the harm of chemical synthetic materials and prevent secondary harm to the environment and human body.